Cloudilly/Group-Chat-for-NodeJS-SDK/README.md

 #Anonymous Group Chat for Hook NodeJS SDK
 Repository contains sample codes required to build the backend Hook NodeJS app complementary to the front facing anonymous group chat application.
 App just _listen_ passively to the group _public_.
+Do more interesting stuff like sending out a push notification whenever a new device enters the group _public_.